Are you cruising to Ocho Rios or Falmouth, Jamaica?

 Blue Hole is a fun excursion for active families with older kids.
 I would not recommend Blue Hole for kids much under age 10 unless they are extra-adventurous and confident swimmers.
 Complimentary life jacket loans are available for all ages.
 Cautious family members don’t have to do anything they don’t want to because there are always alternate routes down the falls.

 Wear your swimsuit

-I am not one of those people who feels comfortable wearing my swimsuit without a cover-up or something to hide my problem areas (which is pretty much everything).
+I am not one of those people who feels comfortable wearing my swimsuit without a cover-up to hide my many problem areas.
 I got over that fast at Blue Hole because we had to leave everything except swimsuits and camera in our van.
 We were constantly on the move and getting in and out of the water.
 I had so much fun, it wasn’t worth worrying about how I looked.

 Our next activity was river tubing, so we wore our swimsuits all day.
 We wore cover-ups, but did not bring a change of clothes and it was fine.

 Wear shoes that will protect and stay on your feet in the water.
 Sport sandals or water shoes are your best options.
 I bought Teva sandals from Sierra Trading Post before our trip and they were great for this and a variety of other activities.
 My husband wore Chaco sandals from Sierra Trading Post, which protected his toes from underwater rocks.

 You can rent a car and drive yourself to Blue Hole, but I recommend you hire a driver.
 Jamaica has its own driving rules that surely are not part of the driver’s license exam and the last part of the road to Blue Hole is narrow and bumpy.

 Pat Bailey introduced us to our driver, Brenton, at the Falmouth cruise port.
 He was friendly and able to answer all our questions.
 Brenton watched the clock all day and got us back with a few minutes to spare so my daughter could pick up the nail polish she wanted from Del Sol.